alt-romes/alt-romes.github.io/posts/2025-07-05-packaging-a-haskell-library-as-a-swift-binary-xcframework.md

 executable.
 Specifically, the `xcframework` Haskell library, for a given Haskell library, bundles:

-- The shared library (`.dylib`) resulting from building with GHC/Cabal
+- The foreign shared library (`.dylib`) resulting from building with GHC/Cabal
 - The foreign export headers generated from the `foreign export <haskell_function>` declarations
 - The RTS headers
     - which are needed to initialize the RTS from Swift